Ivory Coast: French colonial era

-By the end of the 1880s, France had established control over the coastal regions, and in 1889 Britain recognized French sovereignty in the area.
+By the end of the 1880s, France had established control over the coastal regions, and in 1889 Britain recognised French sovereignty in the area.
 That same year, France named Treich-Laplène the titular governor of the territory.
 In 1893, Ivory Coast became a French colony, with its capital in Grand-Bassam, and Captain Binger was appointed governor.
 Agreements with Liberia in 1892 and with Britain in 1893 determined the eastern and western boundaries of the colony, but the northern boundary was not fixed until 1947 because of efforts by the French government to attach parts of Upper Volta (present-day Burkina Faso) and French Sudan (present-day Mali) to Ivory Coast for economic and administrative reasons.

 France's main goal was to stimulate the production of exports.
 Coffee, cocoa, and palm oil crops were soon planted along the coast.
 Ivory Coast stood out as the only West African country with a sizeable population of European settlers; elsewhere in West and Central Africa, Europeans who emigrated to the colonies were largely bureaucrats.
 As a result, French citizens owned one-third of the cocoa, coffee, and banana plantations and adopted the local forced-labour system.

 Throughout the early years of French rule, French military contingents were sent inland to establish new posts.
 The African population resisted French penetration and settlement, even in areas where treaties of protection had been in force.
 Among those offering the greatest resistance was Samori Ture, who in the 1880s and 1890s was establishing the Wassoulou Empire, which extended over large parts of present-day Guinea, Mali, Burkina Faso, and Ivory Coast.
 Ture's large, well-equipped army, which could manufacture and repair its own firearms, attracted strong support throughout the region.
 The French responded to Ture's expansion and conquest with military pressure.
 French campaigns against Ture, which were met with fierce resistance, intensified in the mid-1890s until he was captured in 1898 and his empire dissolved.